katarinakovacova/katarinakovacova/README.md

 - 👋 Hi, I’m @katarina-evolution
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java & Kotlin
-- 🌱 I’m currently learning how to make Sudoku game
+- 🌱 I’m currently learning how to make mobile application
-- 💞️ I’m looking to collaborate on Java cloud apps
+- 💞️ I’m looking to collaborate on Kotlin apps
 - 📫 How to reach me katarinakovacova100@gmail.com

 <!---